Frequently Asked Questions by UU-teachers

 - Restart: Refugees Studying - Academic Return Track.
-It is a two-day preparatory training.
+Restart is a two-day preparatory training which is followed by new Incluusion students.
 It is a deep dive into Dutch culture and the UU.
 Amongst other things, we talk about expectations from teachers and how to collaborate with fellow students.
-In study year 2022/2023 Restart will start being compulsory for ALL students who want to follow a course through Incluusion.
-It will then replace the (much shorter) information meeting mentioned above.

 - Buddy programme: if Incluusion students want to, they will be matched to a buddy.
 A buddy is a regular UU student who can help with the social and academic integration of an Incluusion student.
 For instance, by showing them around the campus, by helping them with the (quite complex) Blackboard, or by simply grabbing a cup of coffee every once in a while.